MichaelSchneeberger/dataclass-abc/README.md

-# Dataclassabc
+# Dataclass-abc

 A Python library that allows you to define abstract properties for dataclasses, bridging the gap between abstract base classes (ABCs) and dataclasses.

 ## Installation

-Install the library using pip:
+You can install dataclass-abc using pip:

 ```bash
 pip install dataclassabc
 ```

 ## Usage

 The `dataclassabc` decorator enables the use of abstract properties within dataclasses.
 It resolves abstract properties defined in an abstract base class (ABC) and enforces their implementation through fields in the derived dataclass.

 ### Example

-Here's how you can define an abstract property in a base class and implement it in a derived dataclass:
+Here's how you can define an abstract property in an abstract class and implement it in a derived dataclass:

 ``` python
 from abc import ABC, abstractmethod